The biharmonic heat operator on edge manifolds and non-linear fourth order equations: Preliminaries and statement of the main results

-with $a_j\in \R$ uniquely determined by $\Delta$.
-The coefficients $c_j^{\pm}[u]$ are of negative regularity in $y$ and the asymptotic expansion holds only in a weak sense, i.e.\ there is an expansion of the pairing $\int_B u(x,y,z) \chi(y)\, dy$ for any test function $\chi \in C^\infty(B)$. \end{lemma} The Friedrichs self-adjoint extension of $\Delta$ has been identified in \cite{MazVer:ATM} as
+with $a_j\in \R$ uniquely determined by $\Delta$. \end{lemma} The Friedrichs self-adjoint extension of $\Delta$ has been identified in \cite{MazVer:ATM} as

 Note that the sequence of eigenvalues $(\sigma_j)_{j=1}^p$ of $\Delta_{F,y}$ starts with $\sigma_j=0$ for $j=1,..,\dim H^0(F)$.
-The corresponding indicial roots compute to $\gamma_j=1/2\pm (f-1)/2$ and the coefficient are constant in $z\in F$.
-Consequently, in view of the explicit form of the rescaling transformation in \eqref{rescaling}, the Friedrichs domain contains precisely those elements in the maximal domain whose leading term in the weak expansion as $x\to 0$ is given by $x^0$ with fibrewise constant coefficients.
+The corresponding indicial roots compute to $\gamma_j=1/2\pm (f-1)/2$ and the coefficients are constant in $z\in F$, being simply the harmonic functions of fibres $F$.
+Consequently, the Friedrichs domain contains precisely those elements in the maximal domain whose leading term in the weak expansion as $x\to 0$ is given by $x^0$ with fibrewise constant coefficients.
 In particular

 We fix a self-adjoint extension of the bi-Laplacian as the square of $\Delta_{\mathscr{F}}$